 Bus and transportation schedules and routing maps will be updated annually prior to the start of school.

 Records

 Every school transportation provider will keep accurate records pertaining to each assigned vehicle.
-The types of records shall be developed by the superintendent.
+The types of records shall be developed by the superintendent or the superintendent's designee.